sonorangirl/wes-bos-courses/FlexBox/notes.md

 + 100vh will make an element take up 100% of the height of a screen

 ## Flex Direction
-+ the deafult is `flex-direction: row` - the flex items are put side by side (horizontally)
++ the default is `flex-direction: row` - the flex items are put side by side (horizontally)
 + the main-axis when flex-direction is set to row is left to right
 + and the cross-axis is from top to bottom
 + you can also set `flex-direction: column` - this will stack flex items on top of one another in a column (vertically)